 Rules for work in the labs

-The geobotany group has currently two laboratories – a large one (ground floor, door 28) and a dirty one (basement).
+The geobotany group has currently two laboratories – the Sediment lab (ground floor, door 28) and the S 17 and analytical scales lab (basement).
 Furthermore, there is a study common room for students and so-called „inžovna“ (behind the common room).
-All of them are being managed by Barbora Lepková (email@example.com) and Jakub Štenc (firstname.lastname@example.org) (at least one of them regularly to be found in inžovna).
-In case of any questions do not hesitate to contact them.
+All of them are being managed by Blanka Kuklíková (firstname.lastname@example.org, regularly to be found in inžovna).
+In case of any questions do not hesitate to contact Blanka.

 If you need to work in any of our labs, reserve the time window in the correct calendar.
 Do not forget to write your whole name, e-mail address and what work you do or which part of the lab you need (e.g. soil grinding, fume hood).
 This allows for more people to coordinate their work.
 Please be aware that under any circumstances the digital reservation has priority!